 The tool is provided with a crimp adjustment feature.
 Initially, the crimp height should be verified as specified in Figure 4.
-Refer to section 7, INSPECTING THE CRIMP HEIGHT, and section 8, ADJUSTING THE RATCHET, to verify crimp height before using the tool to crimp contacts and wire sizes.
+Refer to section 7, INSPECTING THE CRIMP HEIGHT, and section 8, ADJUSTING THE RATCHET, to verify crimp height before using the tool.

-- 1. Refer to Table 1 and select wire of the specified size and insulation diameter. - 2.
-Strip the wire to the length indicated.
-Do not nick or cut wire strands. - 3.
-Select an applicable contact and identify the appropriate crimp section according to the wire size markings on the tool. - 4.
+- 1. Select a wire of the correct size and insulation diameter for the terminal (see Table 1). - 2.
+Strip the wire to the length listed in Table 1.
+Do not nick or cut wire strands. - Select an applicable contact and identify the appropriate crimp section according to the wire size markings on the tool. - 4.
 Hold the tool so that the back (wire side) is facing you.
 (See Figure 2.)
 Squeeze the tool handles together and allow them to open fully. - 5.
-Holding the contact by the mating end, insert the contact through the front of the tool and into the appropriate crimp section. - 6.
+While holding the contact by the mating end, insert the contact through the front of the tool and into the appropriate crimp section. - 6.
 Position the contact so that the U of the wire barrel faces the top of the tool. - 7.
-Place the contact up into the nest so that the wire barrel is against the spring-loaded locator.
+Insert the contact up into the nest so that the wire barrel is against the spring-loaded locator.